Graduate Program

 Program Description

-The Department of Coatings and Polymeric Materials offers graduate studies leading to an M.S. degree or PhD. degree in Coatings and Polymeric Materials, the M.S. degree or PhD.
-Degree in Chemistry with an option in Coatings and Polymeric Materials.
-The mission of the departmental research is to ridge a gap between basic and applied research in the field of Coatings and Polymeric Materials.
-Such philosophy provides a unique atmosphere and opportunities for cross-disciplinary research experience, which is often accomplished by the multi-disciplinary research activities with other departments, for example, chemistry or engineering.
+The Department of Coatings and Polymeric Materials offers graduate studies leading to an M.S. degree or PhD. degree in Coatings and Polymeric Materials.
+The department also offers an accelerated BS/MS program.
+The mission of the departmental research is to bridge a gap between basic and applied research in the field of Coatings and Polymeric Materials.
+Such a philosophy provides a unique atmosphere and opportunities for cross-disciplinary research, which is often accomplished by the multi-disciplinary research activities with other departments, for example, chemistry or engineering.
 Advanced research work involves specialized training in the following areas: colloidal and interfacial chemistry of Coatings and Polymeric Materials, polymer synthesis, adhesion, surface and interfacial spectroscopy of Coatings and Polymeric Materials, rheology, nanomaterials design and synthesis, and surface chemistry.
 The department has an industrial advisory board consisting of leading industrial scientists and/or former graduates who often help provide new directions to the program.

-First-year students who enter the program take qualifying examinations, which are used by the graduate committee primarily for advisory purposes.
 During the fall semester, the faculty meets with new students to acquaint them with the research programs in the department.
-Students are strongly urged to visit faculty members to discuss research opportunities because by the end of the first semester in residence, students are required to select an advisory and examining committee.
-Programs are individually tailored to the needs of each student.
+Students are required to visit faculty members to discuss research opportunities because by the end of the first semester in residence, students are required to select an advisory and examining committee.
+Programs are individually tailored to the needs and interests of each student.

 Degree Requirements